-* The MLB further delayed its 2020 season’s opening day of March 26 after CDC calls for gatherings of 50 or more people to be cancelled or postponed for eight weeks.
+* The MLB further delayed its 2020 season’s opening day of March 26.

 * Boston Marathon organisers postpone the race from April 20 to Sept.
 14.

-* The Euro 2020 soccer Championship has been postponed to 2021 and Europe’s flagship tournament will now be staged from June 11 to July 12, 2021.
+* Euro 2020 and Copa America were both postponed.
+The two tournaments will now be staged from June 11 to July 11, 2021.

 * CONCACAF suspended all competitions, including the Champions League and men’s Olympic qualifiers.